djangocon/2019.djangocon.eu/hugo_site/content/speaker-mentors.md

 ---
 title: "Speaker Mentors"
 date: 2018-12-28T18:00:02+01:00
+description: "Thinking about doing a talk?
+Already developing one?
+Don't get stuck - get help and advice!"
 type: static
 draft: false
 ---

 # Speaker Mentors

-As our CfP goes into its second half, we're ready to announce speaker mentors – they provide help and advice if you're not sure what to submit to DjangoCon Europe.
+Thinking about doing a talk?
+Already developing one?
+Don't get stuck - get help and advice!
+We're happy to announce speaker mentors once again for a DjangoCon – they provide help and advice if you're not sure what to submit to DjangoCon Europe or if you are in the process and want to develop or improve your talk.

 ## Content